nenadmarkus/wlrn/README.md

 To run the code, you will need:

 * Torch7 installed;
-* a CUDA-capable GPU;
+* a CUDA-capable GPU, cuDNN;
-* cuDNN;
-* Python with OpenCV.
+* Python with OpenCV (needed for training-data preparation).

-Python and OpenCV are required for the keypoint-extraction process that prepares the training data.
-The library is not required by the method core which is in `wlrn.lua`.

 ## Training